 Some do not know their credit score.
 Some wish it were better.
 Many do not know there is a specific score you need to know in order to qualify for a home loan.

-The factors that beef up a Vantage credit score involve keeping a variety of credit types over time, paying timely, reducing debts, and less important factors like available credit amounts.
+The factors that beef up a Vantage credit score involve keeping a variety of credit types over time, paying timely, reducing debts, and important factors like available credit amounts and low balances.
 One tip to getting or keeping a good credit score is to make sure the totals you owe on credit cards do not go over 30 percent of your credit limit.

 With this in mind, there is another scoring model you may not have known you had.
 FICO was the pioneer in credit score measurement, with the VantageScore being created by the credit bureaus to compete.

 The FICO score also comes from the three credit bureaus, like the Vantage model.
 The scoring system is accounted from five different factors, listed from most to least influential: payment history, amounts owed, length of credit history, new credit, and types of credit being used.
 They will range either from 300 to 850, or 250 to 900.